 If you washed your leather furniture or had the leather professionally cleaned, check to confirm that the leather is completely dry before wrapping your pieces.
 Moisture on the surface of leather upholstery promotes the growth of mildew in wrapped leather furnishings.

-Store Move-Ready Leather Furniture Safely
+4. Safely Store Leather Furniture

 Place wooden pallets or plastic sheeting on the floor of your storage area before placing the pieces in the storage unit.
 The floor covering acts as a moisture and dirt barrier for your move-ready leather pieces.

-Keep Leather Furniture Unburdened
+5. Keep Leather Furniture Unburdened

 This important moving tip applies when moving leather furniture in winter and summer conditions.
 Heavy boxes deform the shape of the leather and cushions.
 Moving boxes and other hard items can scratch or rip leather upholstery.